fmeccanici/thesis_workspace/README.md

 # Thesis workspace
 This is the src folder of the ROS workspace used in my thesis.
 In this README, small descriptions of the most important packages are given.
 The Conditioned-ProMP and online learning framework are implemented according to [1], so you should reference this paper when reading the code.
 This thesis is written to work within the HIT Docker, and changes should be made inside this docker to make it work.
-The telemanip_master and telemanip_slave from within this GIT repository should be copied inside the docker, or put in a ROS workspace and sourced.
+The marco_docker folder from within this GIT repository contains marco_ws and marco_cockpit, which should be build and source from within the docker.
+My thesis ([2]) can be found on the TU Delft repository.

 ## promp_context_ros
 This contains the code for the Conditioned Probabilistic Movement Primitives, where condition is called context in the code.
 This class is able to set the input/output names (input=condition), add demonstrations and generate a trajectory using a new context.
 Adding demonstrations can be done normally, by appending the weight matrix, or by using Welford's method for updating the covariance matrix incrementally.